futurestudio/fixer-node/README.md

 ## Usage
-Initialize an instance of `fixer-node` and pass your fixer.io access key as an argument
+Initialize an instance of `fixer-node` and pass your fixer.io access key as an argument:

 ```js
 const Fixer = require('fixer-node')